hephaex/dpstream/README.md

 ## Overview

 dpstream is remote gaming solution that enables high-performance streaming of GameCube and Wii games from Ubuntu 24.04 servers to Nintendo Switch devices with custom firmware.
-Built entirely in Rust with advanced performance optimizations, it achieves **industry-leading latency and throughput** using the proven Moonlight/GameStream protocol over secure Tailscale VPN connections.
+Built entirely in Rust with advanced performance optimizations, it achieves **latency and throughput** using the proven Moonlight/GameStream protocol over secure Tailscale VPN connections.

 ### Key Features